Praful22/AircraftFlightDynamics/README.md

 In the Google Collab files that are included in this directory, we'll focus on Step 2, where we derive linear models for a specific trim point when a conventional aircraft is trimmed wings-level at certain flight conditions.
 When a typical aircraft is adjusted to maintain level flight with its wings even, and under specific flight conditions, the vehicle's dynamics naturally separate into two distinct modes: longitudinal and lateral-directional.
 We will derive each of these modes independently.

-Link to Derivation of Lateral Directional Dynamics: https://github.com/Praful22/AircraftFlightDynamics/blob/main/Lateral_Directional_Dynamics.ipynb
+Link to Lateral Directional Dynamics: https://github.com/Praful22/AircraftFlightDynamics/blob/main/Lateral_Directional_Dynamics.ipynb

-Link to Derivation of Longitudinal Dynamics: https://github.com/Praful22/AircraftFlightDynamics/blob/main/Longitudinal_Dynamics.ipynb
+Link to Longitudinal Dynamics: https://github.com/Praful22/AircraftFlightDynamics/blob/main/Longitudinal_Dynamics.ipynb

 ## Matlab and Python simulation for Aircraft Flight Dynamics Models: